jknvlvxs/soundtrack-games/README.md

 * videos with no corresponding soundtracks

 to a separated folder, a "parallel" dataset with data that is not useful for our training purposes.
 One can run the TODO script to merge both of this datasets.

-## Games genres

-Generates deepseek_genres.csv to the next step

 ## Split dataset